nocomplexity/codeaudit/docs/checks/zipfile_check.md

 And the methods:
 * `gzip.open`
 * `bz2.open`
+* `bz2.BZ2File`
+* `lzma.open`
+* `lzma.LZMAFile`

 ## Potential danger when opening compressed files

 When using `gzip.open` or equivalent the potential security issue is related to resource consumption if the file is untrusted.
+This accounts also for using `bz2`, `lzma` or `tar` compressed files.
+All these great Python functions that can decompress files require defense in depth to be sure that only trusted files can be opened.

 This can lead to:
 * **Denial of Service via Resource Exhaustion**